Previously a money-earning kid, now a money-earning adult, I'm here as a 21-year-old to share my experience and knowledge with you!

 No adult likes pulling weeds.
 It's probably a fact.
-It's annoying and time consuming and hurts our old people backs.
+It's annoying and time-consuming and hurts our old-people backs.
 You kids, however, are young and full of energy, so pulling weeds isn't going to be a hard job at all.
 Depending on the area, you could earn $10 or more per hour pulling weeds from yards.

 4. Mow Lawns

 If you're old enough, and if your parents approve, mowing lawns is a definite money-maker, especially in the spring and summer.
-Grass is always growing, so lawns are always needing mowed.
+Grass is always growing, so lawns are always needing to be mowed.
 Ask around for local prices based on yard size, and then offer to beat the lowest price.

 5. Rake Leaves

-This, too, hurts our old people backs, so any adult with a brain is going to jump at the chance to pay a kid to do this chore for them.
+This, too, hurts our old-people backs, so any adult with a brain is going to jump at the chance to pay a kid to do this chore for them.
 Tell neighbors and family that you're offering to rake and bag leaves for a fee, and you'll have money piling up faster than the leaves you just bagged.